planetlabs/staccato/README.md

 ## Configuartion

-The STAC API has several properties that are configurable from the command line or from environment properties.
+The STAC API has several properties that are configurable from the command line, as environment properties in the [application.yml](./staccato-main/src/main/resources/application.yml) file.
 The table below details the properties that are available for configuration.

 Property | Default Value | Description
 ---------|---------------|------------